teddythinh/FUCK-ASSEMBLY/README.md

 # MY FUCKING ASSEMBLY LANGUAGE

 ## Introduction:
-This repo is some of my homework exercises.
-Please don't touch if you don't understand.
-(Neither do I 😭😭😭)
+This repository contains some of my homework assignments.
+If you don't understand, please don't touch.
+(I don't either 😭😭😭.)
-I am no longer contribute to this repo because I do not use assembly language for any further reason.
+Because I no longer use assembly language for any further reason, I am no longer contributing to this repository.

-**NOTE: I'm not sure that my program runs properly, maybe there are some logical bugs, please feel free to contact me or open issues to fix these bugs.
-Thank you very much !**
+**NOTE: I'm not sure whether my program is working properly, perhaps there are a few logical bugs, please feel free to contact me or open issues to fix these bugs.
+Thank you so much!**

 PLEASE GIVE MY CREDIT OR MENTION ME `@teddythinh` WHEN USING.
 THANKS !☺️☺️☺️